Gedemon/RED-WWII-Edition/readme.txt

 - Add troops route out of U.K. in case of near complete conquest by Germany AI
 - Add Operation Fallgelb for Germany (human and AI), available only if the Maginot Line is on the map.
 - Always place the Modlin Fortress in Poland
+- Set friend relation between USSR and Palestine/Egypt, to allow spawning of convoy to USSR via Suez
+- Add Mannerheim Line for Finland and Oreshek Fortress for USSR
+- Allow Operation Seelowe after succeeding in USSR invasion and if France is also invaded (or has fallen)

 Balance :
 - Update AI operational and tactical defines values